JanMiksovsky/blog/posts/2025/04-23 async-tree.md

 }
 ```

-This is an interface (not a class like `Map`) that’s easy to define for any almost any collection-like data structure.
+This is an interface (not a class) that’s easy to define for any almost any collection-like data structure.
 Such async collections can be nested to form an async tree — a tree of promises.

-Abstractions like this one come a cost.
+Abstractions come a cost.
 In exchange for a considerable degree of power and flexibility, you have to wrap your brain around an unfamiliar concept.
 “A tree of promises?”
 It might take a while to wrap your head around that.

-From several years of experience, I will say it’s ultimately very beneficial to view software problems like static site generation as reading, transforming, and writing out async trees.
+ I will say that, from several years of experience, it’s ultimately very beneficial to view software problems like static site generation as reading, transforming, and writing async trees.

 ## Example: reading markdown, reading posts